openstax/vscode-h5p/README.md

 > OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
 > SOFTWARE.

+## H5P PHP Library Changes

+This extension uses a modified version of the [h5p-php-library](https://github.com/h5p/h5p-editor-php-library) which is licensed under GNU GPLv3.
+The modifications are aimed towards reenabling validation of content fields.
+This feature had previously been disabled seemingly due to fears of ambiguous errors when dealing with deeply nested fields.
+For more details on what modifications are made, see [enable-h5p-validation.patch](./server/scripts/enable-h5p-validation.patch).

 ## TODO

 - [x] On save, save h5p.json and content.json to the workspace or specified